OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Speed 2ZZ-GE Engine," SAE World Congress, March 6-9 2000, SAE 2000-01-0671.

-*The Chasis Model*
+*The Chassis Model*
 ____________________________

-The chasis model must simply provide the vehicle acceleration given the torque produced by the engine and scaled by the transmission.
+The chassis model must simply provide the vehicle acceleration given the torque produced by the engine and scaled by the transmission.
 The equation used for the model comes from summing the forces acting on the vehicle in the forward direction.
 These forces include both the rolling friction associated with the tires and the vehicle drag which is proportional to the square of velocity.

-**Chasis - Design Variables:**
+**Chassis - Design Variables:**

 =================  ===========================================  ======
 **Variable**	 	  **Description**			**Units**